 Betaine is also a popular newcomer to the physical fitness and exercise supplements category, because it plays a critical role in fat reduction and the metabolizing of protein.
 You’ll likely find betaine in many pre-workout and “muscle building” supplements on the market today.
 In clinical trials, it has been shown to increase muscular power, strength and endurance, in conjunction with fat loss.
 The overall result is improved body composition.
 You may have heard of another popular osmolyte in the health and fitness supplement segment called creatine.
 Like creatine, it is possible that betaine may hasten muscle and strength gains.
 Through protein synthesis, betaine is able to increase the growth of muscle.
 The digestive and cardiovascular benefits are much more established and understood than the body composition benefits; however, much research is underway in this area.

-For nutritional support in otherwise heathy people, a less aggressive dose is suggested.
 If you’re looking to take a supplement as a digestive aid (in the form of betaine HCl), there are offerings on the market ranging from 650 to 2500 milligrams.
 We recommend supplementing with Betaine HCL with Pepsin and Mucosave® by Enzymedica to acidify the stomach, activate the digestive process, and soothe the stomach lining.

 For those looking to support their exercise performance with betaine and improve their body composition, they should consider taking a daily dose of between 1500 to 2000 milligrams.
 This suggestion is provided while acknowledging that there is no official recommendation at present.